Financial Model Reviews and Audits

 Are assumptions documented with their basis?
 Are any external data sources referenced?
 Can someone unfamiliar with the model understand its structure and purpose?

-A written findings report identifying every issue by dimension, severity, and corrective action
+A written findings report identifying every issue by dimension, severity, and corrective action.

-A corrected version of the model with all structural and formula errors fixed
+A corrected version of the model with all structural and formula errors fixed.

-A verbal debrief with the management team covering the findings and the corrections
+A verbal debrief with the management team covering the findings and the corrections.

-Recommendations for improving the model's presentation for the specific audience
+Recommendations for improving the model's presentation for the specific audience.

 The review produces a findings report and a corrected model.
 What happens next depends on what the review finds.

-When the review identifies issues that can be corrected within the existing model structure - formula errors, hardcoded assumptions, presentation gaps - the corrected model is delivered as part of the engagement and the business can proceed with confidence.
+When the review identifies issues that can be corrected within the existing model structure, formula errors, hardcoded assumptions, presentation gaps, the corrected model is delivered as part of the engagement and the business can proceed with confidence.
 Most reviews fall into this category.

-When the review identifies structural problems that cannot be corrected without rebuilding - a model where the three statements are not genuinely integrated, where the cash flow statement does not correctly capture working capital movements, or where the scenario manager does not function correctly - the corrected model is not fit for purpose with sophisticated audiences.
+When the review identifies structural problems that cannot be corrected without rebuilding, a model where the three statements are not genuinely integrated, where the cash flow statement does not correctly capture working capital movements, or where the scenario manager does not function correctly, the corrected model is not fit for purpose with sophisticated audiences.
 In these cases the right outcome is a rebuild of the integrated model from the ground up, using the correct architectural principles from the start.
 This is a more significant engagement, but it is the only path to a model that will hold up under due diligence.

-Where the structure is sound but the assumptions have not been stress-tested, the immediate next step is typically scenario modelling and sensitivity testing - adding a properly constructed downside case, an upside case, and a two-way sensitivity table to the existing model.
+Where the structure is sound but the assumptions have not been stress-tested, the immediate next step is typically scenario modelling and sensitivity testing, adding a properly constructed downside case, an upside case, and a two-way sensitivity table to the existing model.
 Investors and lenders expect to see this.
 A model that presents only a base case is a model that has not been tested.

-Where the review reveals that the model was built by a capable internal finance team who would benefit from building more robust models going forward, many clients follow the review with Excel financial modelling training for the relevant team members - covering SMART Standard principles, three-way integration, and scenario design so that future models are built correctly from the outset rather than reviewed and corrected after the fact.
+Where the review reveals that the model was built by a capable internal finance team who would benefit from building more robust models going forward, many clients follow the review with Excel financial modelling training for the relevant team members, covering SMART Standard principles, three-way integration, and scenario design so that future models are built correctly from the outset rather than reviewed and corrected after the fact.

-Wiseworth reviews financial models for Australian businesses at every stage — pre-seed through to pre-IPO, across every sector.
-If you have a model that needs to be right before it reaches an investor, a lender, or a board, the review is the right first step.
 As a financial modelling consultant based in Melbourne, Mark Jeanes works with management teams across Australia who need an independent expert assessment of their model before it is presented to a sophisticated external audience.